WSUReuther/SuperManual/docs/02_arrangement/02_02_special-formats.md

 ## Newspaper Clippings

 Clippings are not prime research material and should not take up significant time.
 Only clippings with important contextual information should be photocopied.
 For **Level I** processing: Trim down as much as possible.
 If known, write the name of the newspaper and the date in pencil on the clipping.
 For **all Levels**: Segregate the clippings from the rest of the collection by foldering separately or interleaving acid-free bond paper.

 ## Oversize Items

 Remove material such as charts, maps, diplomas, and certificates from the main body of the collection.
-If appropriate, create a separation sheet on bond paper with penciled notation of the item's disposition in its original location.
-Oversized clippings can be folded to fit in the folders.
+If appropriate, create a separation sheet on bond paper with penciled notation of the item's disposition in folders.

 1. Unroll or unfold items and place in labeled oversized folders in an oversized box or communal oversized box, depending on quantity.
 If item(s) are too big for an OS box, contact the AV Department for alternative housing options.

 2. Keep notes about the oversized materials to include in the [Resource Record](02_03_resources.md):
-  1. Extent -- Include in total linear footage and mark the inclusion of OS material in the parentheses describing the number and type of boxes in the collection e.g. (5 SB), 2 maps or (5 SB, 1 OS)
+  * Extent -- Include in total linear footage and mark the inclusion of OS material in the parentheses describing the number and type of boxes in the collection e.g. (5 SB), 2 maps or (5 SB, 1 OS)
-  2. Separated Material -- if items are to be stored in the AV department, indicate their transfer in this section
+  * Separated Material -- if items are to be stored in the AV department, indicate their transfer in this section
-  3. Box-Folder listing -- if items are to be shelved along with the rest of the collection in the main stacks, include a list of their contents in this section, where appropriate (e.g. as part of a series or as their own stand-alone series).
+  * Box-Folder listing -- if items are to be shelved along with the rest of the collection in the main stacks, include a list of their contents in this section, where appropriate (e.g. as part of a series or as their own stand-alone series).

 ## Publications